-Cut the Fat - Choose 1% or Less Dairy
+Cut the Fat - Choose 1 percent or Less Dairy

 Milk and other dairy foods, such as cheese and yogurt, provide important nutrients for health, growth and development.
 Dairy foods contain protein for muscles, calcium and vitamin D for strong teeth and bones and other vitamins and minerals.
-Low-fat milk, such as 1 percent (shown as 1% on product labels) or less fat, are suggested for ages 2 and older.
+Low-fat milk, such as 1 percent or less fat, are suggested for ages 2 and older.

 Below are listed some of the benefits of choosing low-fat dairy foods: